-Tuition to develop performance skills in a solo instrument or voice, second instrument, voice or vocal ensemble or an approved popular music or World Music Option.
-Solo study students will develop skills for possible entry to MUSI141 or MUSI240.
+Tuition to develop performance skills in a second classical solo instrument or voice or an approved World Music or ensemble (jazz, voice) option.

 This 18-point paper caters for students wishing to develop their performance skills.
 It can be taken in one of the following ways: